Skip to Content

 • Pain that gets worse at night and doesn’t go away with rest.

-• Pain with activity.
+• Pain with weight bearing or other activities.

-• Swelling around the tumor.
+• Swelling around the tumor area.

 When should I see a doctor about my chondrosarcoma symptoms?